Traditional Yoga (11 courses, 74,000+ enrollments)

 Our methods of meditation and contemplation involve systematic awareness of all levels of our being, including actions/senses, body, breath, mind, finally resting in the awareness of the Self (atman) which is one with the universal Self (brahman).
-At Abhyasa Ashram we have aspirant training, not teacher training.
+Our approach is that of aspirant training, not teacher training.
 Our approach to training is mostly individual or group coaching, as Yoga meditation and contemplation has been traditionally taught for thousands of years.
 Aspirants with various degrees of experience naturally teach others within the context of their own lives and modes of service.

 From the perspective of our meditation tradition, each person is perfect, pure consciousness (atman, purusha, shakti) at the core of her or his being.
 The entire process of yoga sadhana (meditation and contemplation practices) is to reduce the colorings of attractions, aversions, and fears that usually veil that realization (often called Self-realization).
 This is done by systematically receding inward through senses, body, breath, conscious and unconscious mind.
 The final barrier is removed through a transmission of grace, which is known as shaktipata, the bestowing of the pure consciousness of shakti.
 It is also known as guru kripa, grace of guru.
 In our tradition guru is a force field of consciousness, and is not any person, although that grace of guru can flow through a person.